MateuszPu/gpw_radar/README.md

 As the all front-end dependencies are not included on this repository.
 You have to install bower, go to catalog ../projectPath/gpw_radar, and run bower install command.
 All dependencies should be downloaded by bower.

+Project use postgersql database.
+You should have working client of postgres.
+By default the name of the database is: `gpw_radar`, login and password: `postgres`.
+If you want to change the default setting go to: `/gpw_radar/src/main/resources/config` and edit `application-dev.yml` or `application-prod.yml` config file.

 # Building for production

 To optimize the gpwRadar client for production (here you will need grunt), run: